-Unassigned - represents balances that have not been assigned to other funds and that have not been
+Unassigned - represents balances that have not been assigned to other funds and that have not been restricted, committed, or assigned to specific purposes within the general fund.

 When expenses are incurred for the purposes for which both restricted and unrestricted amounts are available, the Department will reduce restricted amounts first, followed by unrestricted amounts.
 When expenditures are incurred for purposes for which committed, assigned and unassigned amounts are available, the Department will reduce committed amounts first, followed by assigned amounts, and then unassigned amounts.